markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Prior to version 0.2.0 only `'` (single-quote) characters were supported for the purpose of quoting verbatim strings.
+Prior to version 0.2.0 only `'` (single-quote) characters could be used for the purpose of quoting verbatim strings.

 Starting with version 0.2.0, `"` (double-quote) characters are also supported for quoting.
 Single- and double-quote strings can be nested, e.g. the string `"hello 'world'"` would result in `hello 'world'`.